pawelc/docs/toread_rl.md

-Vision-Based Multi-Task Manipulation for Inexpensive Robots Using End-To-End Learning from Demonstration A Distributional Perspective on Reinforcement Learning Reinforcement Learning with Deep Energy-Based Policies
+Vision-Based Multi-Task Manipulation for Inexpensive Robots Using End-To-End Learning from Demonstration A Distributional Perspective on Reinforcement Learning Reinforcement Learning with Deep Energy-Based Policies Model-Free Reinforcement Learning for Financial Portfolios A Brief Survey